-This course explores the world from its beginnings to the 1500s by studying the significant physical, cultural, economic, religious, and political features that shpaed the world during these times.
+This course explores the world from its beginnings to the 1500s by studying the significant physical, cultural, economic, religious, and political features that shaped the world during these times.
+Prerequisite/s: None

-SST 629 World History II in 5-12 Curriculum (3 Cr)
+SST 629 World History II in 5-12 Grades Curriculum (3 Cr)

 This course provides an in-depth study of major events from the 1500s to the present.
 It includes significant interactions among the peoples of Africa, Asia, Latin America, and the Middle East.
 Curriculum strategies and activities will be structured so that middle and secondary students will become more global in their thinking and see themselves as concerned citizens of the world.
+Prerequisite/s: None